 - Section 2: Managing Successfully

 - Section 5: Employee Relations and Labor Relations

-For the 20 percent of decisions that aren't routine, or in situations that are extraordinarily complex, unusual, or new, you will probably still wish to work with a professional in Central Human Resources.
+For the 20 percent of decisions that aren't routine, or in situations that are extraordinarily complex, unusual, or new, you will probably still wish to work with a professional in People & Culture.
 In some cases, it may be important to consult with your Employee Relations Consultant before proceeding.

 How the Guide is organized

 Within each section there are chapters that begin with an introduction, followed by specific information for that chapter.
 The Guide doesn't quote policies and contracts because those are available elsewhere.
 It does give you the steps to follow when you implement a policy or procedure, or the issues to consider when making a decision, or the details to cover when you're developing a plan.